lab-cosmo/chemiscope/paper/paper.md

 @De2017; @Hautier2019].
 Unfortunately, the dimensionality of these features (as well as most of other descriptors used in chemical and materials informatics) is very high, which makes the resulting classifications, clustering or mapping very hard to visualize.
-Additional dimensionality reduction algorithms [@Schlkopf1998; @Ceriotti2011; @McInnes2018] can reduce the number of relevant dimensions to a handful, creating 2D or 3D maps of the full database.
+Dimensionality reduction algorithms [@Schlkopf1998;
+@Ceriotti2011; @McInnes2018] can reduce the number of relevant dimensions to a handful, creating 2D or 3D maps of the full database.

 ![The Qm7b database [@Montavon2013] visualized with chemiscope](screenshot.png)